Budget-conscious travelers seeking the lowest entry price

 Currently offers the most competitive rate for standard admission compared to other third-party sellers.

-Compare rows ↓This 5-hour combo includes a Westminster walking tour and Kew entry, ideal for first-time visitors wanting historical context.
+Compare offers ↓This 5-hour combo includes a Westminster walking tour and Kew entry, ideal for first-time visitors wanting historical context.

-Compare rows ↓The Explorer Pass allows you to bundle Kew with other major sights like the Tower of London for a lower total cost.
+Compare offers ↓The Explorer Pass allows you to bundle Kew with other major sights like the Tower of London for a lower total cost.

 Guided and hosted options